-A graphical dashboard gives you the ability to view your sites, equipment, sensors, or data as virtual representations with logical connections and flows.
+A KPI dashboard gives you the ability to view your sites, equipment, sensors, or data as virtual representations with logical connections and flows.
 Like all Samsara dashboards, the graphical view is easy to build with drag and drop components and can be replicated across assets.
 This dashboard lets you set colors for alerting thresholds, display key values, group assets, draw flow lines, display graphs, and link out to more detailed analysis when needed.

 To get started, navigate to the Dashboard section of the main navigation and select Create, or you can navigate to a specific asset and select Create within the dashboard sub-section.
-You’ll be brought to a new graphical dashboard creation screen.
+You’ll be brought to a new KPI dashboard creation screen.

 Helpful Video Tutorials: